munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

-You rarely write this plumbing code yourself, but the way this works is that somewhere deep in the bowels of your code is an *event loop*.
+In order to receive these missives, somewhere deep in the bowels of your code is an *event loop*.
 It looks roughly like this:

 ^code event-loop

-The call to `getNextEvent()` pulls the next unprocessed user input into your app.
+The call to `getNextEvent()` pulls a bit of unprocessed user input into your app.
 You route it to an event handler and, like magic, your application comes to life.
 The interesting part is that the application *pulls* in the event when *it* wants it.
-The operating system doesn't just immediately <span name="interrupt">jump</span> to some code in your app when the user pokes at a peripheral.
+The operating system doesn't just immediately <span name="interrupt">jump</span> to some code in your app when the user pokes a peripheral.

 <aside name="interrupt">